SCRT-HQ/VaporShell/docs/glossary/Add-VSEC2NetworkInterfaceInstanceIpv6Address.md

----
-layout: glossary
-title: Add-VSEC2NetworkInterfaceInstanceIpv6Address
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEC2NetworkInterfaceInstanceIpv6Address

 ## SYNOPSIS
-Adds an AWS::EC2::NetworkInterface.InstanceIpv6Address resource property to the template
+Adds an AWS::EC2::NetworkInterface.InstanceIpv6Address resource property to the template.
+Describes an IPv6 address to associate with the network interface.

 ## SYNTAX